 That means being proactive as well as reactive when it comes to quality control.
 “We have implemented an audit process, Quality Self Assessment, at our paper mills.
 The objective of this process is to identify ways to improve our quality practices in order to increase customer satisfaction,” says Tennille Altman, Domtar’s senior manager of paper quality.

 But when quality incidents occur, Domtar addresses them quickly and effectively.
 “We don’t just want to know what happened, but why it happened.
-How do we make sure that it doesn’t keep happening?” says Hardee.
+How do we make sure that it doesn’t keep happening?” says Rick Hardee, technical services director.
 “Also, how do we make sure that we’re challenging ourselves to continue to improve and step up year over year with our quality management system?”

 Our people stay focused on our quality commitment.